DivertiseAsia/NCN/README.md

 ## Overview <a name="section_overview"></a>
-This project is a C++ Framework built to allow easy and fast development of any kind of block-chain. <br/>
+This project is a C++ framework built to allow easy and fast development of any kind of block-chain. <br/>
 The idea is to limit the development to transactions and data representation only.
 No need to implement anything else. <br/>
 Of course, as a framework, it provides a big flexibility, therefore, it is possible to write advanced block-chain by configuring as many things as you want. <br/>
 > Note that everything can change to allow more flexibility.